 Being a small, ethical entity has always provided a succinct number of benefits.
 We enjoy the simple autonomy of being responsible for business failure or success, and the ability to make decisions effectively on the fly.
 What it does not do is guarantee that all, or any, of our decisions are correct, sane or successful.
-We’ve been at this just over two years now, and already we’ve seen an incredibly frustrating share of challenges, poor decisions, errors and we’ve sometimes quietly shared that stare between us as the hours wear on.
+We launched The Natural Collective in 2013, and we’ve seen our incredibly frustrating share of challenges, poor decisions, errors and we’ve sometimes quietly shared that stare between us as the hours wear on.

 What the hell are we doing?

 Since I’m the pen behind this posting, I can review my own character traits and critique my choices in a way I’d hope my crew would not otherwise do of me.

 I’m often my own greatest obstacle.

 I’ve often been called the “dreamer” in life, as I’m constantly living life with my head in the clouds.
 My creative background, coupled with the challenges I’ve always had in towing the line, or even simply taking the path that actually makes logical sense often means I end up using effort, air and energy in excess to come to a conclusion or concept.
 Twelve words where three could suffice.
 Five designs when we really needed one.

 But through that frustration and self-evaluation, there’s also something special in being responsible to yourself.
 In the end, it may not matter, as long as your vision is focused ahead.
 I’d like to believe that in a number of ways, we’ve sharpened that focus.